xdv/divvy-binary-codec/src/enums/README.md

 ## Fields

-These are Serialization Fields (`sf`) [defined in rippled's SField.cpp](https://github.com/ripple/rippled/blob/develop/src/ripple/protocol/impl/SField.cpp).
+These are Serialization Fields (`sf`) [defined in divvyd's SField.cpp](https://github.com/xdv/divvyd/blob/develop/src/divvy/protocol/impl/SField.cpp).

 ### Key

-The key is the string defined in the rippled source code, such as "LedgerEntry", "Transaction", etc.
+The key is the string defined in the divvyd source code, such as "LedgerEntry", "Transaction", etc.

 ### nth

-nth is the `index` used to make an [`SField` field code](https://github.com/ripple/rippled/blob/eaff9a0e6aec0ad077f118501791c7684debcfd5/src/ripple/protocol/SField.h#L95-L98).
+nth is the `index` used to make an [`SField` field code](https://github.com/xdv/divvyd/blob/eaff9a0e6aec0ad077f118501791c7684debcfd5/src/divvy/protocol/SField.h#L95-L98).

 ### isVLEncoded